robert17/iotf-rtd/docs/api/device_management.rst

     type and id to registered devices, however the following restrictions apply:

     - Maximum length of 32 characters
-    - Must comprise only of alpha-numeric characters and the following special characters:
+    - Must comprise only alpha-numeric characters and the following special characters:

       - dash ("-")
       - underscore ("\_")